Top 13 Venture Capital Firms Powering the Future of Energy Startups

 8. BP Ventures

-Investment stages: Seed, early-stage, and late-stage venture
+Investment stages: Seed to late-stage venture

 Industries of focus: Energy, Innovation Management

-Geographical presence: Palo Alto, California
+Geographical presence: Palo Alto, CA

 Founded: 2012